 - If the blood pressure goes down to a normal level, things are probably OK.
 If possible, have the mother come back in a few days so you can take her blood pressure again.
 Ask her to rest on her side every day. - If the blood pressure does not go down, there may be a problem.
-To find out, take her blood pressure later that day, or the next day.
-If the blood pressure stays high, get medical advice.
-Teach the mother the danger signs of pre-eclampsia and check to see if she has any of those signs (see page 125).
+Take her blood pressure later that day, or the next day, and if the blood pressure stays high, get medical advice.
+Teach the mother the danger signs of pre-eclampsia and check if she has any of those signs (see page 125).
 If she has these signs, get medical help fast.
 It will probably be safest for her to give birth in a medical center. - If the top number of the blood pressure is over 150, or if the bottom number is over 100, get medical help now.
-She must get medical help.
 She may be able to take medicines to control her blood pressure until the birth.